Severe weather updates: Tropical Cyclone Vaianu

 All information on this page aims to be relevant and up to date.

-This webpage was last updated at: 4pm, Friday 10 April 2026.
+This webpage was last updated at: 12pm, Sunday 12 April 2026.

 Weather forecast for South Wairarapa

-The following is the forecast for Wairarapa as at Friday afternoon.
+The following is the forecast for Wairarapa as at Saturday afternoon.
 Visit the MetService website for up-to-date weather information.

-There is a Heavy Rain Watch in place
+Heavy Rain Watch

-Period: 12hrs from 11am-11pm Sun, 12 Apr
+Period: 12hrs from 11am – 11pm Sun, 12 Apr

 Forecast: Periods of heavy rain, and amounts may approach warning criteria.
 Moderate chance of upgrading to a Warning.

-There is a Strong Wind Watch in place
+Strong Wind Watch

-Period: 21hrs from noon Sun, 12 Apr-9am Mon, 13 Apr
+Period: 11hrs from 10pm Sun, 12 Apr – 9am Mon, 13 Apr

-Area: Wairarapa, including the Tararua district
+Area: Wairarapa, excluding the Tararua District

-There is a Heavy Swell Warning in place
+Heavy Swell Warning

-Period: 7hrs from 4pm-11pm Sun, 12 Apr
+Period: 15hrs from noon Sun, 12 Apr – 3am Mon, 13 Apr

 Area: Wairarapa – Cape Palliser (Lighthouse) to Mataikona